Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients: Adaptive time-stepping strategies

-for positive constants $C_1$ and $C_2$. \end{definition} In the following Remarks \ref{rem:com1} and \ref{rem:com2}, we reiterate comments from \cite{kelly2016adaptive,kelly2018adaptive} that are relevant to the method proposed in this article. \begin{remark} The length of the random time step $h_{n+1}$ (and the position of the corresponding point on the random mesh $t_{n+1}$) is determined by $Y_n$.
-The upper bound $\hmax$ prevents step sizes from becoming too large and allows us to examine strong convergence of the adaptive method \eqref{eq:AT} to solutions of \eqref{eq:true} as $\hmax \rightarrow 0$ (and hence as $\hmin \rightarrow 0$).
+\begin{remark} The upper bound $\hmax$ prevents step sizes from becoming too large and allows us to examine strong convergence of the adaptive Milstein method \eqref{eq:AT} to solutions of \eqref{eq:true} as $\hmax \rightarrow 0$ (and hence as $\hmin \rightarrow 0$).
 Note that $\varphi$ satisfies \eqref{eq:defbackstop} if the backstop method satisfies a mean-square consistency requirement.
-In practice, instead of testing \eqref{eq:defbackstop}, we choose the backstop method that is strongly convergent with rate 1.
-For the numerical examples in \Cref{sec:num}, we use the tamed Milstein method \eqref{eq:tamedMil} introduced by \cite{wang2013tamed} which is for commutative noise. \end{remark} \begin{remark} In \eqref{eq:AT}, note that for all $i=1,2,\dots, m$, $W_i(t_{n+1})-W_i(t_n)$ is a Wiener increment taken over a random step of length $h_{n+1}$ , which itself may depend on $Y_n$ and therefore is not necessarily independent and normally distributed.
-However, since $h_{n+1}$ is an $\mathcal{F}_{t_n}$-stopping time and $\mathcal{F}_{t_n}$-measurable, then $W_i(t_{n+1})-W_i(t_n)$ is $\mathcal{F}_{t_n}$-conditionally normally distributed and by the Optional Sampling Theorem (see for example~\cite{Shiryaev96}), for all $p=0,1,2,\dots$
+In practice, instead of testing \eqref{eq:defbackstop}, we choose a backstop method that is strongly convergent with rate 1. \end{remark} \begin{remark} For all $i=1,2,\dots, m$, $I_{i}^{t_n,t_{n+1}}$ in \eqref{eq:defISI} is a Wiener increment taken over a random step of length $h_{n+1}$ , which itself may depend on $\widetilde Y(t_n)$ and therefore is not necessarily independent and normally distributed.
+However, since $h_{n+1}$ is $\mathcal{F}_{t_n}$-measurable by Assumption \ref{ass:h}, we have $I_{i}^{t_n,t_{n+1}}$ is $\mathcal{F}_{t_n}$-conditionally normally distributed and by the Optional Sampling Theorem (see for example~\cite{Shiryaev96}), for all $p=0,1,2,\dots$